-Under the new regime, a VAT-registered business supplying construction services to another VAT-registered business will have to issue a VAT invoice stating that the service is subject to the reverse charge.
+Under the new regime introduced on the 1st March, 2021 (after two delays due to the COVID-19 pandemic and Brexit), a VAT-registered business supplying construction services to another VAT-registered business has to issue a VAT invoice stating that the service is subject to the reverse charge.
 Rather than paying any VAT to that supplier, the company receiving those services will need to account for the VAT on that supply itself through its VAT return; it can then recover the VAT as input tax, subject to the standard rules.

-So, for example, if you own a construction development company and hire other suppliers – such as bricklayers, plasterers, and painters and decorators – you will no longer leave them to charge or declare and pay any VAT that you’ve paid them for their services.
-Instead, as of October 2020, you will charge your own business the VAT on these services, and pass it directly to HMRC.
+How this works in practice is if, for example, you own a construction development company and hire other suppliers – such as bricklayers, plasterers, and painters and decorators – you will charge your own business the VAT on these services, and pass it directly to HMRC.

-The reverse VAT charge mechanism is due to apply to the same range of construction services that are currently covered by the Construction Industry Scheme.
+The reverse VAT charge mechanism applies to the same range of construction services that are currently covered by the Construction Industry Scheme.
 It also only applies to those specified services supplied to another construction business, which will, in turn, sell on those services.

 Which supplies are affected by reverse charge VAT?